Boom

 What’s your personal stack?
 Which apps do you and your team love?

-The apps I enjoy the most all share the same DNA: they’re beautifully made, they respect your time, and they make everyday workflows feel effortless.
-That’s the bar I try to hold Boom to as well.
+The apps I keep coming back to all share something: they're beautifully made, and once you use them, you can't go back.
+That's the bar I try to hold Boom to.

 Anything else you’d like to share?

-Right now we’re focused on Boom 2.0 – it’s the biggest leap we’ve taken since launching.
+Right now we’re focused on Boom 2.0 Notion Calendar it’s the biggest leap we’ve taken since launching.
 I honestly can’t wait for people to try it.

 Now, discover Boom for yourself